sharathadavanne/sed-crnn/README.md

 # Multichannel sound event detection using convolutional recurrent neural network (MSEDnet)
+Sound event detection (SED) is the task of recognizing the sound events and their respective temporal start and end time in a recording.
+Sound events in real life do not always occur in isolation, but tend to considerably overlap with each other.
+Recognizing such overlapping sound events is referred as polyphonic SED.
+Performing polyphonic SED using monochannel audio is a challenging task.
+These overlapping sound events can potentially be recognized better with multichannel audio.
+The proposed MSEDnet intends to do polyphonic SED using multichannel audio.

 MSEDnet was first proposed in 'Sound event detection using spatial features and convolutional recurrent neural network' (https://arxiv.org/abs/1706.02291).
 It recently won the DCASE 2017 real-life sound event detection (https://goo.gl/8eqCg3).
 We are releasing a simple vanila code without much frills here.

 If you are using anything from this repository please consider citing,